Isabelaponte/compass-UOLkut/README.md

 > ### Usage
 >
-> 1. Start the development server with `npm start`.
+> 1. Start the development server with `npm run dev`.
-> 2. Open your web browser and visit `http://localhost:3000/` to view the application.
+> 2. Open your web browser and visit `http://localhost:5173` to view the application.
+> 3. Start the backend server with `npm run backend`.
+> 4. Open yout web browser and visit `http://localhost:3000` to view the db.json.